 Compliance failures by manufacturers can have severe consequences, causing supply chain disruptions and delays as well as product expiry and market recalls.
 There is understandably, therefore, an increasing need to improve supply chain efficiency.

-The EUDRAC team advise clients on regulatory requirements for supply chain rationalisation and review their drug supply chains for regulatory compliance.
-Recently we have been providing information summarising the local requirements following national implementation of the Falsified Medicines Directive in EU countries.
+The EUDRAC team advises clients on regulatory requirements for supply chain rationalisation and review their drug supply chains for regulatory compliance.
+Recently we have been providing information summarising the local requirements following National implementation of the Falsified Medicines Directive in EU countries.

 EUDRAC also assists clients with the sales and marketing functions that can be performed by LOCs, and relevant local and EU licenses or authorisations that must be maintained.
 One example of such specific local expertise that EUDRAC has provided to a client recently was concerned with the requirements for supply and distribution of medicinal products in Germany.
 In order to begin commercial sale of their product the client was required to obtain a Wholesale Dealers Authorisation (WDA), setup a Quality Management System (QMS) and appoint a Responsible Person (RP).
 To facilitate this, EUDRAC acted as the Deputy Responsible Person on behalf of the client, provided technical assistance with the setup of the QMS and both prepared and submitted the WDA application.
 We also provided the client with advice on local compendia and databases to support the sale of the product.